saibotsivad/todo-app/README.md

-# todo-app
+# todo-journal

-my personal ideal todo app
+my personal ideal todo app, which is a sort of mashup of a bullet journal and a sort of todo list

-a work in progress
+definitely a work in progress

 ## local dev